-For each cultivation cycle, the following information must be included in an annual report that will be submitted to the Reserve as a \.csv file:
+For each cultivation cycle, the following information must be included in an annual report that will be submitted to the Reserve as a .csv file:

-- The field serial number (according to Section 7.1.1) - The acreage of the field (acres) - Start date of the field - Whether the field had previously been enrolled in an aggregate - If so, include the name of the aggregate, dates of enrollment, and a brief description of the circumstances for leaving the previous aggregate. - The field's emission reduction calculation results for the current verified cultivation cycle (corrected for structural uncertainty) OR a statement indicating that the field is in a noneligible crop year.76 - Lab results of the Corn Stalk Nitrate Test is in a non-eligible crop year.
+- The field serial number (according to Section 7.1.1) - The acreage of the field (acres) - Start date of the field - Whether the field had previously been enrolled in an aggregate - If so, include the name of the aggregate, dates of enrollment, and a brief description of the circumstances for leaving the previous aggregate. - Whether the field includes land classified as HEL or wetlands - The field's emission reduction calculation results for the current verified cultivation cycle (corrected for structural uncertainty) OR a statement indicating that the field is in a noneligible crop year.87 - Lab results of the Corn Stalk Nitrate Test data or statements.

-&lt;sup>75 Although the single-field project will submit the general Attestation of Title form, aggregators will be required to submit an Aggregator Attestation of Title form, which will include language attesting to the fact that the aggregator has not and will not knowingly allow a third party (e.g. project participant) to provide false, fraudulent, or misleading data or statements.
+86 Although the single-field project will submit the general Attestation of Title form, aggregators will be required to submit an Aggregator Attestation of Title form, which will include language attesting to the fact that the aggregator has not and will not knowingly allow a third party (e.g. project participant) to provide false, fraudulent, or misleading data or statements.

-76 Note that a single-field project must report continuously (e.g. submit a single-field report annually) even if that field
+87 Note that a single-field project must report continuously (e.g. submit a single-field report annually) even if that field is in a non-eligible crop year.